yohanswanepoel/my_metabox_flo_thoughts/README.md

 Reboot and test

-# Face ID login - not working
+# Face ID login - not working on Fedora
 You can install Howdy depends on how secure you think it is.
 I have not been able to get it to work in Fedora 32 yet.

 https://github.com/boltgolt/howdy